armin-fx/BandedScad/doc/object.md

 #### cube_fillet [^][contents]
 [cube_fillet]: #cube_fillet-
-Cube with rounded edges, every edge can be configured.\
+Cube with chamfered edges, every edge can be configured.\
 Based on `cube()`.

 _Arguments:_